Candida...Five Signs It's Overgrowing

 For many skin conditions such as eczema, psoriasis, toe nail fungus and jock itch, Candida is a common root cause that needs to be addressed.
 Common areas that are affected by Candida are: under the breasts, armpits, groin and skin folds on the belly or thighs.
 The skin will appear red and may have small pimple-like bumps and be itchy.

 While it is normal to have a small amount of Candida in the intestines, having an overgrowth can be a potential root cause for many health complaints.
-In my practice I screen all new patients for an overgrowth of Candida on their first visit, and find up to 80% of people have some amount of a yeast overgrowth.
-This includes adults but also children and babies.
+In my practice I find up to 80% of people have some amount of a yeast overgrowth that is a contributing root cause factor for their health concerns.